fmanclossi/TJBot-playbook/examples/Doggy/Tale1.Scene5.StandUp.Doggy.md

 What happen if the object stays in front of Doggy’s eyes?

-**Challenge time!** Are you able to change how Doggy react to object?
-When no object is close to Doggy, it stand up watching for enemy 😊 When object is less than 30cm away, it goes on its belly and shake its tale.

 **Anyone scared by Doggy?
 Don't panic!
 It's a cute dog.**

 [Move to Tale of two doggies MAIN INDEX](Tales%20of%20two%20doggies.md)